mpsilfve/FinnPos/README.md

 * The possibility of using the tagger to disambiguate the output of a morphological analyzer.
 * Data driven lemmatization for OOV words.
-* Better support for complex morphological labels (e.g. "Noun+Plural+Nominative") that consist of multiple sub-labels.
-Statistics are estimated from both complete labels and sub-labels.
+* Built-in support for complex morphological labels (e.g. "Noun+Plural+Nominative") that consist of multiple sub-labels.
+Statistics are estimated for both complete labels and for sub-labels.
 * Flexible feature extraction.
 You can define your own feature sets or use a standard set of pre-defined features.